2020 Democratic race is wide open in Iowa as caucuses near

 “I really like his temperament and his style,” said Parthi Kandavel, a Des Moines middle school teacher who recently traveled to Burlington with his wife, Anu, to see Buttigieg.
 “My concern is his commitment to addressing income inequality.”

-And though Iowa’s population is 90 percent white, Buttigieg’s struggle to attract support from minority voters has crept into his Iowa campaign.
+And though Iowa’s population is 90% white, Buttigieg’s struggle to attract support from minority voters has crept into his Iowa campaign.
 During a rally Sunday in Des Moines, Black Lives Matter supporters interrupted Buttigieg, shouting and chanting, before being escorted out by police.

 In another warning sign for Buttigieg, he dropped 9 percentage points from November in the Register/CNN Iowa poll.

-Still, the final weeks of the caucus campaign are often marked by unpredictability: Candidate support is known to shift even in the final days before the caucuses, and the polling leader three weeks out is by no means assured a win.
+Still, the final weeks leading up to the caucuses are often marked by unpredictability: Candidate support is known to shift even in the final days, and the polling leader three weeks out is by no means assured a win.

-That leaves room for an unexpected candidate to break ahead.
-Sen. Cory Booker is continuing to campaign feverishly in Iowa, and while his campaign leadership is seen as one of the strongest on the ground, he remains far behind his opponents in polling and staffing numbers.

-But it remains to be seen whether Klobuchar’s late investment can compete with the seasoned staffers of campaigns like Warren’s and even Booker’s, which have been organizing supporters for months in Iowa.
+But it remains to be seen whether Klobuchar’s late investment can compete with the seasoned staffers of campaigns like Warren’s.

 “Now, their challenge is how you take these people that are now seriously kicking Klobuchar’s tires and turn them into precinct captains and have them help recruit other people for you,” said veteran Iowa Democratic Party operative Jeff Link, who is unaffiliated with any campaign.
 “I think she can.”